frostbits-security/MITM-cheatsheet/README.md

 **Сomplexity:** Low
 **Relevance:** High
 **Description:**
-Address Resolution Protocol (ARP) is a  protocol used for resolving IP addresses to machine MAC addresses.
-All network devices that need to communicate on the network broadcast ARP queries in the system to find out other machines’ MAC addresses.
+Address Resolution Protocol (ARP) designed for resolving IP addresses to MAC addresses.
+All network devices that need to communicate in the network use broadcast ARP queries to find out other machines’ MAC addresses.

-All the arp spoofing tools use a [gratuitous](http://wiki.wireshark.org/Gratuitous_ARP) arp request.
-A gratuitous ARP reply is a reply to which no request has been made.
+Almost all arp spoofing tools use a [gratuitous](http://wiki.wireshark.org/Gratuitous_ARP) arp response.
+A Gratuitous ARP reply is a reply to without a ARP request.

 Despite the effectiveness of gratuitous ARP, it is particularly insecure because it can be used to assure the remote host that the MAC address of a system on the same network has changed and to specify which address is used now.